 - Defense – You need to know how well your mulch protects plants from competing weeds.

-What Mulch Is Best for Vegetable Gardens?
+What’s the Best Mulch for Vegetable Gardens?

-What Mulch Is Best for Apple Trees?
+What’s The Best Mulch for Apple Trees?

-What Mulch Is Best for Tomato Plants?
+What’s The Best Mulch for Tomato Plants?

-There are two effective mulches in which to grow tomatoes: straw and pine needles.
+There are two effective mulches to grow tomatoes: straw and pine needles.
 A popular option for protecting produce to eat, straw offers extra defense by taking more time to decompose.
 It’s also good at keeping mud off plants.

 Be wary of hay because it’s full of weed seeds.
 Not only should you stick to straw that vendors have designated as mulch, but you should sift for seeds through any straw mulch you buy.

-Pine needles are also effective because, in addition to providing nutrients through decomposition, pine needles increase soil’s acidity.
+Pine needles are also effective because, in addition to providing nutrients through decomposition, pine needles increase soil acidity.
 For tomatoes, soil pH needn’t be too low, but it can benefit from a gentle nudge away from seven.

 What Color of Mulch Looks Best?

-Many premium mulch vendors, including us, offer three common colors: red, black and brown (no dye).
+Many premium mulch vendors, including us, offer three standard colors: red, black and brown (no dye).
 Actually, we offer chocolate instead of black, but the point is that it’s darker than brown mulch.
 Most vendors offer only these three colors due to the following explicit use cases.

 What Mulch Looks Best with a Grey House?

-Typically more modern, grey houses with metallic embellishments gain the most curb appeal from black or chocolate mulch.
+Typically, more modern, grey houses with metallic embellishments gain the most curb appeal from black or chocolate mulch.
 Black mulch invites a lot of contrast into the appearance of your home and yard, tricking your eyes into thinking that all colors are brighter.

 What Mulch Looks Best with a Tan House?

 Red mulch plays best with a warm, mild color palette.
 Tan houses benefit the most from red mulch.
-Whether you’re hoping to increase your home’s curb appeal or make a nice backdrop for photos at an outdoor party, red mulch can be an effective option for a wholesome, rustic look.
+Whether you’re hoping to increase your home’s curb appeal or make a lovely backdrop for photos at an outdoor party, red mulch can be an effective option for a wholesome, rustic look.

 What Color of Mulch Is Best for Flower Beds?

 While black mulch brightens each flower’s color, purely hardwood mulch that doesn’t even include dye offers enough nutrients and protection to let your flowers speak for themselves.
 Nothing harmful is in our dye, but we can’t speak for other vendors.
-The key is to avoid pine among other softwood mulches, as flowers don’t tend to thrive in acidic environments.
+The key is to avoid pine, among other softwood mulches, as flowers don’t tend to thrive in acidic environments.

-What Mulch Is Best for Preventing Weeds?
+What’s the Best Mulch for Preventing Weeds?

 Our premium hardwood mulch keeps weeds from sprouting in two ways: It blocks light from penetrating the soil and smothers any weeds persistent enough to sprout.
 For an extra kick, use our premium bark mulch.
-Bark mulch is effective because it also offers protection from above, forming a barrier that keeps seeds from entering soil.
+Bark mulch is effective because it offers protection from above, forming a barrier that keeps seeds from entering the soil.

 What Mulch Is Safest for Dogs?

-If you’re concerned about your furriest family members eating mulch, staying away from inorganic mulch is a good place to start, but our premium hardwood mulch is in big enough pieces to keep your pets from swallowing it.
+If you’re concerned about your furriest family members eating mulch, staying away from inorganic mulch is an excellent place to start, but our premium hardwood mulch is in big enough pieces to keep your pets from swallowing it.
 Also, some favor cocoa shells as mulch because of their dark color, but chocolate is harmful to cats and dogs alike.
 Again, we call some of our mulch “chocolate” only in reference to the mulch’s color.

 Our Mulch Goes a Long Way